T-Kaihoj/GeometryDSL/README.md

 # GeometryDSL

+GDSL (Geometric Domain Specific Language) is a programming language designed specifically for geometric programming and algorithms.

+Documentation of the language can be found in [documentation/languageDocumentation.md](documentation/languageDocumentation.md).

 ## Generating Parser
 1. Setup ANTLR accourding to [The ANTLR Mega Tutorial](https://tomassetti.me/antlr-mega-tutorial).
 2. run command `antlr4 Gdsl.g4 -o ./src/parser/ -package parser -visitor` from project root.